 Yes, marzipan is traditionally eaten raw.

-How to store this healthy confection
+How to store Keto Marzipan

-To store: Store keto marzipan as a log wrapped in plastic wrap or store as cookies in an airtight container in the refrigerator for up to a week.
+To store: Store Keto Marzipan as a log wrapped in plastic wrap or store as cookies in an airtight container in the refrigerator for up to a week.

 To freeze: Freeze in an airtight container for up to 3 months.
 It freezes well, so I always keep some handy for marzipan stollen cake.